styled-components/styled-components/README.md

   </a>
 </div>

-### Keyframes
+### Animations

-CSS animations with `@keyframes` don't make sense to be scoped to a single component.
+CSS animations with `@keyframes` aren't scoped to a single component but you still don't want them to be global.
 This is why we export a `keyframes` helper which will generate a unique name for your keyframes.
 You can then use that unique name throughout your app.

 This way, you get all the benefits of using JavaScript, are avoiding name clashes and get your keyframes like always: